The NHS COVID-19 vaccination programme is well underway, with patients called for vaccination in priority list order:

 The Moderna vaccine has also been approved for use however we do not expect to receive this.

-Please let us know that you would like to decline vaccination - we will record this on your notes and will not then invite you again.
+If you wish to DECLINE vaccination, please let us know - we will record this on your notes and will not then invite you again.

-Does my health condition qualify me for Group 6 vaccination?
+Does my health condition qualify me for priority vaccination?

 You are likely to be in Group 6 if you are eligible for an annual flu vaccination due to your clinical risk and/or are invited by us for an annual Long Term Condition review however this may not always be the case.
 This is a large and complicated cohort to define - some common queries include:

-- mild or well-controlled asthma does NOT qualify - asthmatics are only eligible if ever had an emergency asthma admission or where require continuous/repeated use of oral steroids (3 prescriptions in last year)
+- mild or well-controlled asthma does NOT qualify - only severe asthma, defined as an emergency asthma admission ever or continuous/repeated use of oral steroids (3 prescriptions in last year).
+People with asthma have been shown generally not to have increased risk of severe disease if they catch Covid-19

 - ME/CFS (Chronic Fatigue Syndrome) is NOT currently specified as an eligible Group 6 condition - you can follow any updates on this position via the ME Society